cornerstonejs/cornerstone3D/packages/docs/docs/concepts/progressive-loading/volumeProgressive.md

 # Configuration

-See the volumeProgressive example for stack details.
+See the volumeProgressive example for full details.

 No special configuration is required for HTJ2K images streaming, but that isn't particularly effective.
 The byte range request is preferably, but requires